fabrizio3443/DeepSeek-VSCode-Extension/README.md

 # chexx-deepseek-ext README

 DeepSeek VSCode extV1

-Basic tool for ollama text chat.
+This is a basic tool to chat to your AI agent through VS Code.
+Made for fun.

 # Pre-requisites